zahabpatra/Python-Projects/FraudTransactionREADME.md

 ## Usage
 1.Download the repository
-2.Open house_price_prediction.ipynb notebook in Jupyter
+2.Open fraud_transaction.ipynb notebook in Jupyter
 3.Follow along and customize the code

 ## Contributing